nuwave/lighthouse/.github/CONTRIBUTING.md

 Use type hints whenever possible and make sure to include proper **PHPDocs**

 Prefer explicit naming and short functions over excessive comments.

+## Documentation

+The docs for Lighthouse are maintained in a [seperate repo](https://github.com/nuwave/lighthouse-docs)

+Head over there if you want to contribute to the docs, or if you made a PR here and want to document your changes.